How to Design Pile Foundation?

-A deep foundation, such as piles, is a structural member that transmit loads from the superstructure to bedrock or a stronger layer of soil.
-Piles can be made of steel, concrete, or timber.
-In terms of cost, piles foundation costs higher than shallow foundations.
+A deep foundation, such as a pile, is a structural member that transmits loads from the superstructure to bedrock or a stronger layer of soil.
+Pile is a type of foundation that can be made of steel, concrete, or timber.
+In terms of cost, piles foundation costs are higher than shallow foundations.
 Despite its cost, piles are often necessary for structural safety purposes.

 When can we use Piles?

 If the upper soil layers are too weak or highly compressible to support the loads transmitted by the superstructure, piles are used to transfer these loads into a stronger layer of soil or onto a bedrock.
-Piles which transmits loads into a bedrock are called end-bearing piles.
+Piles that transmit loads into a bedrock are called end-bearing piles.
 This type of pile solely relies on the load-bearing capacity of the underlying material at the tip of the pile.
 On the other hand, when bedrock is too deep, piles can transmit the loads through the surrounding soil gradually by friction.
-This type of pile is called friction piles.
+This type of pile is called a friction pile.

 Piles are a more suitable foundation for structures subjected to horizontal forces.
 Piles can resist horizontal actions through bending while being able to transmit vertical forces from the superstructure.
 This is a typical situation for designing earth-retaining structures and tall structures subjected to high wind or seismic forces.